EvandroLG/ts-audio/README.md

-# audioJS
+# ts-audio
-`audioJS` is an agnostic and easy-to-use library to work with the `AudioContext` API.
+`ts-audio` is an agnostic and easy-to-use library to work with the `AudioContext` API.

 [![license](https://badgen.now.sh/badge/license/MIT)](./LICENSE)